-When I was in high school, I had a friend who regularly made a Nutella crumble cake.
+When I was in high school, I had a friend who regularly made a Chocolate crumb cake with Nutella.
 When we had a party together, a simple relaxing afternoon, or time to study together, she always surprised the rest of us by cooking her specialty.
-After so many years, I cannot forget how good that crumble cake was.
+After so many years, I cannot forget how good that crumb cake was.
 Her ability to make it was a gift.

 After that period, I have not eaten it very often, to be honest.
 Even though it is quite a common and extremely yummy dessert, I have not had the chance to enjoy it lately.
 I needed to fix that and quite asap.